 Venue: Buckland Athletic Football Club, Kingskerswell Rd, Newton Abbot, TQ12 5JUX

-The Minutes of the meeting held on 21 June were confirmed as a correct record and signed by the Chair.
+The minutes of the meeting held on 1o January 2023 be approved as a correct record and signed by the Chair.

 Declaration of Interest

 Members of the public may ask questions.
 A maximum period of 15 minutes will be allowed with a maximum period of three minutes per questioner.
 The deadline for questions is no later than 3 clear working days before the date of the meeting.

 Members of the Council may ask questions of the Chair of the Committee subject to procedural rules.
 The deadline for questions is no later than three clear working days before the meeting.

 To note forthcoming issues anticipated to be considered by the Executive over the next few months.
 The Executive Forward Plan can be found here.

 The executive forward plan detailing issues to be considered over the next few months was noted.